rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/oracle-ampere.md

 sudo nano /usr/bin/init-zram-swapping
 ```

 Switch compression algorithm to lz4.
 Multiply the default mem variable by 3 like below.
 This will give the instance 35gb of compressed virtual swap in RAM.
+Increase vm.swappiness to 150.

 ```bash title="/usr/bin/init-zram-swapping"
 #!/bin/sh